-In this post we’ll be quickly walking you through how to set up Wireless Access Points to connect with and communicate with one another, and then we’ll get a camera running on them.
+In this post you will be shown how to set up two Wireless Access Points to connect with and communicate with one another, and then we’ll get a camera running on them.

 Step 3: Next, Take the other AP and place it across the room.
 Using another POE injector, connect the POE port into LAN 1 of the AP.
 Do not touch the DIP switches on this one.
 Leave them all down.